accommodation in maroussi

 Marousi is a quiet and family-oriented neighbourhood, a little suburban “village”.
 The flats and houses tend to be big, modern and relatively new.
 Marousi has plenty of green spaces as it’s full of trees, small parks, squares, picnic areas, etc. Some areas close to the station are pedestrianized so people can move around more freely when doing their shopping, having a walk or visiting the open street market on Saturday morning.

 One of the biggest parks in the Attiki area, also is located between Marousi and Kifissia, and called “Syngrou Park”.
-For more info about this park, click here.
+For info, click here.

 All those metro stations are both on the green metro line, so easily accessible if you’re traveling to Marousi, either to go to the Omilo school or to get back to your accommodation.